digitalservicebund/ris-backend-service/doc/adr/0025-use-multiple-tables-for-citations.md

 ## Decision

 We want to create new tables to better organize the references.
-For each type of reference (e.g. caselaw cites caselaw, caselaw cites dependent literature, dependent literature cites caselaw, ...) we create the following tables:
+For each type of reference (e.g. caselaw cites caselaw, caselaw cites dependent literature, dependent literature cites caselaw, ...) we create the following tables, if we have a need for them:
 * `citation_{source}_to_{target}_link`
     * references both the active and passive side using an identifier
     * Rank column for sorting on the active side.
 The rank values are shared with `citation_{source}_to_{target}_blindlink_active`.